Not enough time…

 Well, I spent a lot of time pondering that question and I came up with an answer that turned into what I called “THE PLAN”.
 And it has been the execution of this plan over the past four years that has taken up every hour of the day (that I wasn’t volunteering for the NFA) to develop.
 And now at the end of September 2014, we are getting very close to being able to launch “The Plan”.

-[Stay tuned…more on the Community Pain Center in my next blog…and I promise you won’t have to wait long!]
+[Stay tuned…more on pain tools in my next blog…and I promise you won’t have to wait long!]